So, you are thinking about adopting a new family pet and a chinchilla has made the first round of cuts?

 My goal in this post is to do just that.

-Explain to you the good side of chinchillas and why they can make an excellent family pet.
+Otherwise, if you have those 2-3 minutes to spare, sit back and relax and let me explain to you the good side of chinchillas and why they can make an excellent family pet.

 In all honesty, after owning my own chinchilla, I could make this list longer than you would want to read advocating on why chinchillas make great pets.